smahmad/Configs/README.md

 ```
 #### Deploying the “packaged” template

-To deploy StackSet, select the cloudwtch_logs_exporting_s3_bucket_packaged.yml in master account to deploy StackSets in the Target Accounts.
+1. To deploy StackSet, select the cloudwtch_logs_exporting_s3_bucket_packaged.yml in master account to deploy StackSets in the Target Accounts. this template will create S3 Bucket , Put Bucket Policy, Lambda, Export cloudwatch logs to that Bucket, cloudwatch Rule

-Give meaningful name to StackSet
+2. Give meaningful name to StackSet

-Specify stack parameters as you would a single CloudFormation template.
+3. Specify stack parameters as you would a single CloudFormation template.
 These parameters will be applied in each Target Account

-Enter appropriate tags to identify rescources
+4. Enter appropriate tags to identify rescources

-Select one of the permissions
+5. Select one of the permissions

     - Service Manged Permissions - allows StackSets to automatically configure the necessary IAM permissions required to deploy stack to the accounts in your organization

     - Self managed permissions - Choose the IAM role AWSCloudFormationStackSetAdministrationRole for CloudFormation to use for all operations performed on the stack

-Select one of the deployment options
+6. Select one of the deployment options

     - Account Numbers - Specify the account numbers of the Target Accounts

     - Organization unit - Specify the OU ID

-Specify the region(s)
+7. Specify the region(s)

-Determine deployment strategy (like multiple regions, multiple accounts etc)
+8. Determine deployment strategy (like multiple regions, multiple accounts etc)

-Review the deployment
+9. Review the deployment

-Create StackSet
+10. Create StackSet